pomerium/pomerium/docs/docs/troubleshooting.md

 **Why**

-This error means that the proxy is rejecting the authorize service's supplied certificate (used to establish a secure connection) because it doesn't know or trust the certificate authority that is associated with the supplied certificate.
-This can happen for a few reasons.
+This error means that the proxy is rejecting the Authorize service's supplied certificate (used to establish a secure connection) because it doesn't know or trust the certificate authority that signed it.

 **Solution**